osmikon.search

 Digital newspaper collection of the University library Belgrade

-The "Chernobyl Newspaper Collection" comprises three newspapers that were published in the years before and after the nuclear disaster in the Chernobyl area.
+The "Chernobyl Newspapers Collection" comprises three newspapers that were published in the years before and after the nuclear disaster in the Chernobyl area.
 These are the two local newspapers "Prapor peremohy" (1981 - 1988) and "Trybuna pratsi" (1981 - 1990), which were published in Ukrainian within or in the immediate vicinity of the exclusion zone.
 In addition, the collection also includes "Tribuna Energetika", the 1979 to 1990 volumes of the Russian-language works magazine of the Chernobyl nuclear power plant, which provide insights into work at the power plant and life in the town of Prypiat.

 Chernobyl: Newspapers Collection (DA-ChNC)